Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

-NTC & Fort Irwin Sexual Harassment/Assault Response and Prevention (SHARP) Advocacy Center is located at building #180 on 5th Street, behind the Mary Walker Clinic (MEW).
+National Training Center and Fort Irwin Sexual Harassment/Assault Response and Prevention Advocacy Center is located at building #180 on 5th Street behind the Mary Walker Clinic.

 Emergency Loans and limited Emergency Grants are provided to Soldiers/dependents and others listed below:

-Countless situations exist in which Soldiers may seek AER assistance for resolution.
+Countless situations exist in which soldiers may seek Army Emergency Relief assistance for resolution.
 It is unrealistic to attempt to identify all the various categories and situations in which AER funds may be utilized to help Soldiers meet their immediate needs.

 Review the attached memo to find out the categories authorized for an Army Emergency Relief Program loan or grant.